AMI-system/ami_setup/README.md

 * **Events**: See a list of all messages from all Ami-Systems in the past seven days.
 Filter the *file* attribute to show only *data.qo* to see only status messages.

+* **Firmware**: Upload firmware for firmware updates over-the-air.
+Apply the update in the *Devices* tab.
+I ([@JonasBchrt](https://github.com/JonasBchrt)) decided that the firmware must be a `.zip` file with a script named `install.sh` in its top-level directory.
+All installation steps must be done by this script.
+Please throughly test any firmware before sending it out, including a complete install over-the-air on a dummy system.
+In addition, please keep the file size small.

 ### Command interface

 The following JSON *Notes* are recognised by the Ami-System: